antoinefreches/CleaningDataProject/README.md

 same order of the orginal column 80 of combDF2.
 Finally, we simply re-assign the 80th column to the vector activityNames.

-# 4. Appropriately labels the data set with descriptive variable names.
+##4.
+Appropriately labels the data set with descriptive variable names.

+We now use the grep function on the same varNames vector as before, specifying value=TRUE.
+This allows us to not only extract only the 79 names which contain std() or mean(), but also to explicitely store those names in a new variable called c.
+That variable contains the same names as the previous variable a, but instead of a logical it is a character vector with the explicit names, not the logical that where pointing to the names of varNames.
+We can perform some cleaning manipulations on c, like replacing the "-" or "()" by empty values.
+This is done using the gsub function and results in a character vector called e.
+We apply the tolower() function to e, which gives us the vector f.
+This is in order to have only non-capital letters in our names.
+Finally, we concatenate "activity" and "individual" to our 79 names.
+These are going to be the 81 names of our 81 colmumns in combDF2.
+This gives us a vector g, which we simply assign to the names of combDF2.

-# 5. From the data set in step 4, creates a second, independent tidy data set with the average of each
+##5.
+From the data set in step 4, creates a second, independent tidy data set with the average of each
 variable for each activity and each subject.